Exploding head syndrome: Diagnosis

-Exploding head syndrome is classified under other parasomnias by the 2014 International Classification of Sleep Disorders (ICSD, 3rd.Ed.) and is an unusual type of auditory hallucination in that it occurs in people who are not fully awake.

-According to ICD-10 and DSM-5 EHS is classified as either other specified sleep-wake disorder (codes:780.59 or G47.8) or unspecified sleep-wake disorder (codes: 780.59 or G47.9).
+Exploding head syndrome is classified under other parasomnias by the 2014 International Classification of Sleep Disorders (ICSD, 3rd.Ed.).
+According to ICD-10 and DSM-5 EHS is classified as either "other specified sleep-wake disorder" (codes:780.59 or G47.8) or "unspecified sleep-wake disorder" (codes: 780.59 or G47.9).

 Treatment

-As of 2018, no clinical trials had been conducted to determine what treatments are safe and effective; a few case reports had been published describing treatment of small numbers of people (two to twelve per report) with clomipramine, flunarizine, nifedipine, topiramate, carbamazepine.
-Studies suggest that education and reassurance can reduce the frequency of EHS episodes.
-There is some evidence that individuals with EHS rarely report episodes to medical professionals.
+As of 2025, no clinical trials have been conducted to determine what treatments are safe and effective.
+A few case reports had been published describing treatment of small numbers of people (two to twelve per report) with clobazam, clomipramine, flunarizine, nifedipine, topiramate, carbamazepine, and single-pulse transcranial magnetic stimulation.
+Studies suggest that reassurance about the benign nature of EHS is sufficient.
+Topiramate seems to be the most likely medical treatment for EHS at the moment, though more research is needed to determine if it is effective and safe.
+Topiramate might stabilize calcium channels, leading to less neuronal hyperexcitability, leading to quieter sounds during EHS events.
+Avoiding the supine position when sleeping may help to reduce EHS occurrence, as well as setting a sleep schedule.
+Working on calming the body may also help.